 Mike continues to visit Hope weekly.
 Together they ride like the wind.
 Together they heal.

-On behalf of our team, our horses, and the people we work with:
+On behalf of our team, the horses, and the people we work with:

 Thank you for your generosity and friendship to Angel Reins Stable.
 You are the wind beneath our wings.